Homomorphisms between XL-type Artin groups: The co-Hopf property

 \section{The co-Hopf property}

 The goal of this section is to prove the following:

-\begin{theorem} Let $A_\Gamma$ be a large-type Artin groups of hyperbolic type that satisfies the Cycle of Standard Trees Property.
-Then $A_\Gamma$ is co-hopfian if and only if $\Gamma$ is connected, is not an edge, and does not contain a cut-vertex. \end{theorem}
+\begin{theorem} Let $A_\Gamma$ be an XL-type Artin group that satisfies the Cycle of Standard Trees Property.
+Then $A_\Gamma$ is co-hopfian if and only if $\Gamma$ is connected with $|V(\Gamma)|\geq 3$, and does not contain a cut-vertex. \end{theorem}

 We start with one of the implications, which holds in greater generality:

 \begin{lemma} Let $A_{\Gamma}$ be an Artin group.
 If $\Gamma$ contains a cut-vertex, then $A_\Gamma$ is not co-hopfian. \end{lemma}